sblazew/Pathplanning-V-REP/README.md

 # Pathplanning-V-REP
 Warehouse with 2 mobile robots in V-REP. LUA.

-In order to run simulation you need to creat .txt file with names of dummies you want each robot to move to and and it with "Goal1, eg:
+In order to run simulation you need to create .txt file with names of dummies you want each robot to move to and end it with "Goal1", eg:
 "StorageA1
 StorageB3
 Goal1"